 Brandon Friedman joined the Obama administration in 2014 as the Deputy Assistant Secretary for Public Affairs at the U.S. Department of Housing and Urban Development.

-Brandon Friedman is a vice president in Fleishman-Hillard’s Washington, D.C. office where he handles PR for clients in the defense and international business sectors.
+Prior to serving at HUD, Brandon was a vice president in the Washington, D.C., office of FleishmanHillard where he handled corporate communications for clients in the defense and international business sectors.

-From 2007 to 2009, Brandon helped veterans get involved in politics as a Vice Chairman at VoteVets.org.
-While there, he represented the organization on national television, radio, online, and in print, advocating on a variety of defense and foreign policy related issues.
-Prior to that, Brandon served as an infantry platoon leader and executive officer in the U.S. Army’s 101st Airborne Division, completing combat tours in Afghanistan and Iraq between 2001 and 2004.
+Before joining VA, Brandon spent two years helping veterans get involved in politics at VoteVets.org.
+As a vice chairman, he represented the organization on national television, radio, online, and in print, advocating on a variety of defense and foreign policy related issues.

-Brandon holds an MPA from the University of Texas at Dallas, a BA from LSU in Shreveport and he is a Fellow with the Truman National Security Project.
+Brandon holds an MPA from the University of Texas at Dallas and a BA from Louisiana State University in Shreveport.